-The Cave of the labyrinthine tunnels and the dead ends has raised the interest of many researchers, who place the mythical Labyrinth of the Minotaur in that cave, and not at Knossos.
-According to the famous legend, Theseus killed the monstrous Minotaur through the dark maze with the help of Ariadne, which gave him a string to avoid getting lost and find the exit again.
-Thus, Theseus managed to kill Minotaur and free himself and the other people that Athens was obliged to send in Knossos every nine years, in retaliation for the death of King Minos son by the Athenians.
+The cave of the labyrinthine tunnels and the dead ends has raised the interest of many researchers, who place the mythical Labyrinth of the Minotaur in that cave, and not at Knossos.
+According to the famous legend, Theseus killed the monstrous Minotaur through the dark maze with the help of Ariadne, who gave him a string to avoid getting lost and find the exit again.
+Thus, Theseus managed to kill Minotaur and set him and his Athenian partners free; Athens was obliged to send 7 young men to Knossos every nine years, in retaliation for the death of King Minos son, Androgeos, by the Athenians when moving to Thebes for taking part in sport games.
 Many believe that the myth of the Minotaur symbolizes the suffering and the poor conditions under which slaves worked in the quarry, most of them dying in this dark and damp prison.

 After the mine ceased to operate, its galleries were filled with bats.
 Thus, the local residents for centuries came there to load their animals with the nitrate residues of bats, which are an ideal fertilizer.

 Also, the story of Theseus and the Minotaur made the cave known worldwide, being the most important attraction on the island for centuries.
 Thus, many travelers and explorers began to visit it and became one of the most important tourist attractions of Crete during the Middle Ages.
 Indeed, on the walls there are innumerable inscriptions with names from the 15th century, the multitude of which betray the importance of this monument.